Are you annoying with the mosquito or insects when you are spending time outdoors?

 I guessed you will say Yes, right?

-To clear your yard of these insects,there are many variety of devices you can try.
+To clear your yard of these insects, there are many varieties of devices you can try.
 Many people will use the insect electrocution lights, or bug zappers at their backyards to kill those biting insects.
 But does the bug zapper actually kill mosquitoes?

-Well, without wasting any more time, let’s take a look at how the bug zapper perform.
+Well, without wasting any more time, let’s take a look at how the bug zapper performs.

 Bug zappers actually are quite simple.
 The basic parts of the bug zapper are:

-· Wire grids – Wire meshes surround the light bulb are supposed to electrified the insects and kill them.
+· Wire grids – Wire meshes surround the light bulb are supposed to electrify the insects and kill them.

 · Transformer – It will increase the voltage 120V to 2, 000V or more, in order to kill the insects.